 LUNA: That’s just it - I can’t really know anything!
 I can’t be sure of any of his motives now!
 It’s like having a shop assistant smile and laugh with you, when all he’s thinking about is making a sale!
 Now imagine having a parent like that.
 You want your dad to love you for who you are, not because he works on commission!

 DR. BECK: Do you think Luna’s love would cease if you no longer maintained the perfect father persona?

 ERLAND: I don’t know how to answer that.
 I can tell you it’s definitely not me she loves - it’s the actor.
 It’s part of the reason why I think Luna is luckier than most people - she didn’t only have a father, she had an ideal father.

 DR. BECK: What do you mean by ideal father?

-ERLAND: You know, father who is never tired from work; father who is always on time; father who gives her the maximum attention when she’s with him.
+ERLAND: You know, a father who is never tired from work; a father who is always on time; a father who gives her the maximum attention when she’s with him.
 And trust me, I speak from my experience - my mother was unprepared for having me.
 But I can’t blame her, she had me at 19 and lost her husband when she was 21.

 DR. BECK: Your mother is still alive, is she not?

 ERLAND: She is.
 Still asking me about grandchildren every time I call her.

 DR. BECK: So she doesn’t know about Luna?